ethan2014/Interactive-Debugging/README.md

 Fix the bug by deleting the stray semi-colon.
 Then, re-build and re-run the program, to generate a new triangle.html.
 Look at it, and see how it looks.

 * 7.a) What problems were fixed in the preceding steps?
 What errors can we see now?
+The 'I' character was changed to a ' ' like its supposed to be.
+The new error is that the triangle isnt being printed like it is supposed to be.

 Step 8
 ------